12 Ways You Might Be Loading Your Dishwasher Wrong

 We all love dishwashers because they save us so much time and effort, but trying to cram every dirty dish in there at once may defeat the whole purpose.
 If dishwashers are overcrowded, the detergent and water can't circulate to clean your dishes thoroughly—and some may not even get cleaned at all.
 Either separate large loads or roll up your sleeves and hand wash some of the items.

-Dishwashers are more high tech than ever—but most people still only use the “normal” setting for every wash.
+Dishwashers are more high tech than ever—but most people still only use the "normal" setting for every wash.
 “With all the changes in water and energy usage that are taking place, consumers need to select different cycles depending on the types of dishes they’re doing and the type of clean they want,” Lucinda Ottusch, a consumer scientist at Whirlpool’s Institute of Home Science, told The Wall Street Journal.
-That means getting out the old instruction manual and figuring out the perfect setting for every type of wash, whether that’s large platters with caked-on leftovers or fragile wine glasses.
-Next, check out these 15 things you never knew your dishwasher could do.
+That means getting out the old instruction manual and figuring out the perfect setting for every type of wash, whether that's large platters with caked-on leftovers or fragile wine glasses.
+Your dishwasher can do a lot more than you might think; check out these things you never knew your dishwasher could do.